jasonpaulos/go-algorand/cmd/avmdbg/README.md

   it would be nice if you could make a "snapshot" of the chain and include this with your debugger input.
 That way, you'll be able to debug the same input with the same result regardless of whatever the latest version of the chain says.

+* The TxIDs of inner txns are likely wrong - since inner transaction IDs are calculated in a slightly different way, the current TxIDs shown for inner txns are likely wrong, since they use `transactions.Transaction.ID()`.